grails/grails-redis/README.md

 * 1.5.2 - released 4/18/2014 - Do not fail hard on bad poolConfig parameters
 * 1.5.3 - released 4/23/2014 - Fix the implementation on soft setting the poolConfig parameters
 * 1.5.5 - released 5/28/2014 - Added `redisService.memoizeObject` method (#34) with optional `[cacheNull: false]` flag (#35)
+* 1.6.0 - released 11/04/2014 - Changed how `RedisService` is spring injected so that it's easier to mock out for tests by clients.
+Upgraded to Jedis 2.6.0.

 [redisgorm]: http://grails.github.com/inconsequential/redis/
 [redis]: http://redis.io